Summer Programs

 Global Technology Entrepreneur

-I participated in a Duke Summer Academy program in 2018Â which taught the basics of entrepreneurship.
-During the month-long camp, we learned important skills needed to be an effective entrepreneur and then were challenged to create our own company.
-We then presented our company to a board of mock investors, who then rank us, and compared our company to our peers companies.
-After two weeks of creating a company called Clean Cover, which is a new and improved airplane tray table cover, my team and I placed second in the competition.
+I participated in the Duke Summer Academy program in 2018, where I learned the basics of entrepreneurship.
+During the month-long camp, we developed essential skills needed to be effective entrepreneurs and were then challenged to create our own company.
+At the end of the program, we presented our companies to a board of mock investors, who ranked our projects and compared them to those of our peers.

 Cornell Robotics Program

-After my Sophomore year of high school, I applied to a program at Cornell University.
-The program was geared toward individuals who were interested in learning how to code, and robotics.
-During the two-week-long camp, I learned the basics of coding in c++, along with basic skills needed to run a robot from an Arduino.
-The ultimate goal for all of the students who attended the program was to build and code a robot that could autonomously navigate through a small maze.
-After much trial and error, and lots of issues with where we needed to place the sonar and line sensors on the robot, my team and I were able to make the robot travel through the maze almost perfectly.
+After my sophomore year of high school, I applied to a program at Cornell University focused on coding and robotics.
+During the two-week camp, I learned the basics of coding in C++ as well as the fundamental skills needed to operate a robot using an Arduino.
+The ultimate goal for all participants was to build and program a robot capable of autonomously navigating a small maze.